 Learn more about what digital marketing can offer in our guide Digital Marketing 101: Key Tools for Engagement Marketing.Download Now

-Digital marketing ROI involves much more than the up-front payback of standard banner ads, organic content marketing is also a major player in the digital marketing space.
+Digital marketing ROI (return on investment) involves much more than the up-front payback of standard banner ads.
+Organic content marketing is also a major player in the digital marketing space.

-Digital marketing reaches customers beyond advertisements.
-Seventy percent of internet users want to learn about products through content versus traditional advertisements (MDG, 2014).
+- Digital marketing reaches customers beyond advertisements.
+Some 70% of internet users want to learn about products through content versus traditional advertisements (MDG, 2014).

 Begin the launch of your digital marketing program by first determining your audience and goals, and then putting in place metrics to ensure you’re always improving.

-Step 4: Launch and optimize.
 Digital marketing can be used for acquisition, nurturing, building customer loyalty, and branding.
-Review metrics regularly, so you can know where you are excelling and where you need work to become a leader in this high-impact, high-demand space.
+Review metrics regularly, so you know where you are excelling and where you need work to become a leader in this high-impact, high-demand space.

 Learn more about how to get digital marketing working for you in our co-authored white paper with Harvard Business Review (HBR), Designing a Marketing Organization for the Digital Age.

 If you’re looking for further inspiration, read our guide to 8 Essential Digital Marketing Strategies here.